 Another bonus is, learn the foundation concepts for one and they can carry over to the other.
 At the beginner level, they share very similar concepts.
 They even share similar pattern abbreviations.
 Two birds, one stone etc.

 Knitting vs. Crochet – Tools

 Tips: Although knittings needles are less “interchangeable” Circular Knitting Needles can be a better value over Straight or Double Pointed Needles.
 They can be used in place of Straight Needles.
-And if you choose wisely, one length could potentially work out for a wider variety of pieces.
+If you choose wisely, one length could potentially work out for a wider variety of projects.
 Less redundancy, less clutter, less expense!
-For circs, the Addi Turbo Click is a big investment but a nice set!
+For circs, the Addi Turbo Click Set is a big investment but a nice set!
 My favorite Circular Knitting Needles are Addi Turbos (nickel plated) and Clover Takumi Velvets (bamboo).
 The wire that connects the 2 needles on the Addi Turbo is so liquid and pliable.
 It’s wondrous!
 It is wonderfully quick.
 The Clover Bamboos are light, delicate and have a great feel!

 Knit (Left): Straight Needles – Crystal Palace (bamboo), Clover (bamboo), Susan Bates (aluminum); Circular Needles – Hiya Hiya (aluminum), Clover (bamboo), Addi Turbo (nickel plated); Double Pointed Needles – Susan Bates (aluminum), Crystal Palace (bamboo)

 Crochet (Right): Crochet Hook Sets – Clover Takumi (bamboo), Boye (aluminum); Crystal Palace (bamboo), Boye Size Q (plastic)

 Knitting vs. Crochet – Methods